anthonyrisinger/cga/README.md

 | Cross-slits | Two-line parameterization | Line wedge constraint | Novel view synthesis |
 | Light field | 4D ray database | Ray algebra operations | Ray manipulation |

 Cross-slits cameras, which generate rays passing through two skew lines in space rather than a single point, exemplify where GA excels.
 Traditional implementations require complex two-line parameterizations and special ray generation code.
 In GA, the camera is simply the wedge of two lines, and ray generation follows naturally from the geometric constraint.
+This elegance extends to even more exotic camera models—non-central catadioptric systems, pushbroom sensors, or theoretically proposed designs that have yet to find practical implementation.
+The framework's generality means future camera innovations require no fundamental changes to the projection pipeline.

 **Reality Check**: For a standard pinhole camera rendering to a planar viewport, the matrix approach remains computationally superior—fewer operations, better memory locality, hardware optimization.
 A typical perspective projection requires ~15 floating-point operations via matrices versus ~80 operations using conformal GA.
 The GA approach provides value when:
 - Working with non-standard cameras (spherical, cylindrical, cross-slits)